-Sadonia Corns, BA, 2008 is an Sr. Administrative Assistant for the Office of Financial Aid at Wichita State.
-She is currently working towards a Masters in Public History.
-In addition, she is the treasurer for the WSU Society of Public Historians and a member of the Young Professionals of Wichita.
+Sadonia Corns, BA, 2008 is Financial Aid Counselor for the Office of Financial Aid at Wichita State.
+She is currently working towards a Masters in Public History with an emphasis in historic preservation.
+She contributor to Kansas: In the Heart of Tornado Alley book and working on her first National Register Nomination.

 Christy Davis, MA, 1999, went on to work for the Kansas State Historical Society's historic preservation office and in 2006, founded her own consulting company, Davis Preservation.